tsutomi/tsutomi/README.md

 I am Antonello Provenzano, originally from Palermo (Sicily), but currently living in Switzerland.

-In my daily life, I work as a consultant for Solutions Architecture at [Fincons Group](https://finconsgroup.com), while in my free time, I like to hack some open-source projects, and from time to time try to develop some ideas that might be interesting to test.
+In my daily life, I work as a IT Solutions Architect at [Viseca Payment Services](https://viseca.ch), the Swiss leading organization for payment services to banks, while in my free time, I like to hack some open-source projects, and from time to time try to develop some ideas that might be interesting to test.

 My experience as a developer started when I was 10 years old and I received from my parents a Commodore-64, that all my friends used to play games, but that I have exploited by using BASIC programs found in a math book.
 Those were the days!